Cloudy swimming pool water is caused by low Free Chlorine, debris, ammonia, poor filtration system, and wrong chemical levels.

 2. Foreign Particles or Debris

 Foreign particles, debris, or dirt may cause your pool water to turn cloudy or look dull.
-Always before assuming any cause of cloudy pool water, take accurate reading of FC and make sure it's 3ppm.
+Always before assuming any cause of cloudy pool water, take an accurate reading of FC and make sure it's 3ppm.

 To clear cloudy pool water caused by debris faster, use Pool Clarifier to remove all the particles in your water through the filter and then backwash your filter to clean it.